dbt-labs/docs.getdbt.com/website/docs/docs/deploy/run-visibility.md

 dbt Cloud developers can access their run history for the last 365 days through the dbt Cloud user interface (UI) and API.

-We limit self-service retrieval of run history metadata to 365 days in order improve dbt Cloud's performance.
+We limit self-service retrieval of run history metadata to 365 days to improve dbt Cloud's performance.
 For more info on the run history retrieval change, refer to [Older run history retrieval change](/docs/dbt-versions/release-notes/May-2023/run-history-endpoint).

 <Lightbox src="/img/docs/dbt-cloud/deployment/run-history.jpg" width="85%" title="Run History dashboard allows you to monitor the health of your dbt project and displays jobs, job status, environment, timing, and more."/>